RudolfKay/CSharp-Basics/Collections/README.md

 ...
 ```

-A critical issue in building this program is designing appropriate data structures to keep track of the information you'll need in order to produce flight plans.
+A critical issue in building this program is designing appropriate data structures to keep track of the information you'll need,
+in order to produce flight plans.
-You'll need to both have a way of keeping track of information on available flights that you read in from the flights.txt file, as well as a means for  keeping track of the flight routes that the user is choosing in constructing  their flight plan.
+You'll need to both have a way of keeping track of information on available flights that you read in from the flights.txt file,
+as well as a means for  keeping track of the flight routes that the user is choosing in constructing  their flight plan.
 Consider how both Lists and HashMaps might be useful to keep track of the information you care about.

 ## Exercise #8